 Anaerobic treatment with biogas production is also a realistic solution for industrial sites and farms with concentrated wastewater management issues aiming to work sustainability philosophies into their wastewater management strategies.
 Treating wastewater with anaerobic processes to produce biogas energy can significantly reduce pollution, and help industries recycle water and cut costs that would otherwise go towards electricity and energy demands.
 Increasingly, industrial sites are investing in on-site anaerobic cogeneration plants to treat wastewater.

 For example, a rendering plant that processes four million kilograms of animal waste per week was consuming more than $130,000 worth of electricity per month, the equivalent of burning 24,000 tonnes of black coal per year.
-Before working with Calix – our parent company – the plant sourced half of its energy from a coal-powered generator and the other half from biogas.
+Before working with Calix, the plant sourced half of its energy from a coal-powered generator and the other half from biogas.

-Using Magnesium Hydroxide to improve its biogas production helped the plant save more than $1.5 million in energy costs.
+Using ACTI-Mag to improve its biogas production helped the plant save more than $1.5 million in energy costs.

-Our parent company – Calix – has also worked with a South-West Victorian piggery to reduce hydrogen sulphide from pig waste biogas and to improve biogas production.
-The piggery increased biogas volume by 20 per cent and power generation by 23.5 per cent.
-It decreased the average daily effluent soluble phosphate levels by almost 40 per cent and hydrogen sulphide by 70 per cent, significantly reducing the unpleasant odor.
+Calix has also worked with a South-West Victorian piggery to reduce hydrogen sulphide from pig waste biogas and to improve biogas production.
+Working with Calix, this piggery increased biogas volume by 20 per cent and power generation by 23.5 per cent.
+It decreased the average daily effluent soluble phosphate levels by almost 40 per cent and hydrogen sulphide by 70 per cent, significantly reducing the unpleasant odour.